JuanPabloDiaz/platzi/2022/profesionalReactHooks/readme.md

 <div id="top"></div>

-# HTML and CSS Definitive Course
+# React Hooks Professional Course

-This repo is part of a Platzi course called: "[Curso Práctico de HTML y CSS](https://platzi.com/cursos/html-practico/)".
-Now that I completed the **HTML and CSS Definitive Course** and I refreshed my knowledge on HTML and CSS.
-I am ready for this practical course.
-Creating pages using what I had learned on the other class.
+This repo is part of a Platzi course called: "[Curso Profesional de React Hooks](https://platzi.com/cursos/react-hooks/)".

-I also reinforce concepts such as positioning, box model, Display types, selectors such as classes, IDS, Flexbox and Grid.
+Developed web applications with React Hooks.
+Integrate tools like Strapi, PayPal and Google Maps to develop an online store with shopping cart.
+Incorporate functional components or functional components in the projects.

 ## Challenge 🎲

-I developed some projects but the most challenging was to **clone the Google page**.
+text

 <!-- BUILD WITH -->

 ### Built With 🔑